Solved! Should You Leave Your Porch Light on at Night?

 As noted, however, criminals look for patterns.
 If a home’s interior lights don’t turn on, but the porch light flashes on reliably at 6 p.m. and turns off at precisely 11:30 p.m. every night with no indication of movement inside the home, the automatic porch light can signify that the home’s residents are away, again making the home a target.
 Residents planning to use a timer for their porch light while on vacation will want to include other devices to give the home a lived-in appearance, including lights on various timers inside.
 Similarly, if the porch light usually turns off at 11:30 p.m. and it’s suddenly left on all day and all night for a week, this creates a risk: even unobservant criminals will know that the owners are likely away.

 What about the all-night porch light?
 Whether or not this increases safety is a toss-up.
 If a home’s residents always leave the light on all night and turn it off at dawn, it’s probably not going to affect the home’s vulnerability in one direction or another.
-However, if the pattern changes—the light that usually turns off promptly at 11:30 p.m. is left on all night only when one car is missing from the driveway, or only on Thursdays (when one resident works the night shift), that light can communicate that the person in the home feels unusually vulnerable for a reason, and it could encourage a burglar to take action.
+However, if the pattern changes—the light that usually turns off promptly at 11:30 p.m. is left on all night only when one car is missing from the driveway, or only on Thursdays (when one resident works the night shift), that light can communicate that the person in the home feels unusually vulnerable for a reason, and it could encourage a would-be burglar to take action.

 It’s a good idea to leave the porch light on if you’re expecting a nighttime delivery or if a resident is expected home late at night.

 When a home’s residents plan to arrive home after dark, leaving front house lights on is a standard safety procedure.
 Even if porch lights with sensor activation are engaged, it’s troubling to approach a front door without being able to take in the surroundings until a bright light flashes on in the dark.
 There is something residents will want to be careful about when keeping lights on for late arrivals, however: It’s best not to highlight which entry will be used by someone returning home at night.
 For example, if the family normally uses the back door to enter the home, leaving a light on there makes sense—but it’s also a good idea to leave the front porch lighting on as well until everyone is in for the night.
 Turning off all other lights except for a back-door light signals that someone will be approaching that particular door, potentially alone or after everyone else in the home is asleep, and this could create a situation where a criminal chooses to exploit that vulnerability.
-Similarly, if the front entry is where residents expect to enter, residents won’t want to turn off back porch lights until everyone’s home.
+Similarly, if the front entry is where residents expect to enter, it’s a good idea to also leave the back porch lights on until everyone’s home.
 Leaving the lights on at each entry until the residents are safely home can prevent that type of targeting.
 If the back-door entrance isn’t wired for lighting, residents may consider adding a solar or wireless porch light for this extra layer of security.

-It’s always safer for invited or wanted guests to approach a home in a well-lit situation, so if a delivery update has announced that a package will be delivered after dark, residents will want to consider leaving the light on for the delivery person.
+It’s always safer for invited or wanted guests to approach a home in a well-lit situation, so if a delivery update has announced that a package will be delivered after dark, residents may want to consider leaving the light on for the delivery person.
 They will more easily find the home and will be more comfortable approaching the step if the light is on, and the home’s residents will be less likely to be surprised or nervous about a person approaching the home when they can clearly see who the person is.

 If you live in a rural area, leaving your porch light on at night can make it less challenging for intruders to break into your home, as they can easily see what they are doing.

-There are some situations where less lighting is beneficial, and one of those is when a home is located in a rural area.
+There are some situations where less lighting is beneficial, and one of those is when a home is located in a rural area without any close neighbors.
 Always-on bright lighting may help residents feel safer because it illuminates the surroundings and immediately draws attention to anyone approaching the home, but there are two problems with that thought process.
 First, nobody can remain awake all the time, and it’s only helpful to highlight an approaching person or vehicle if there’s someone awake to notice the approach.
-Second, if the home’s residents are not closely watching every minute (for example, when they’re not home or when they’re sleeping), the extra lighting can help criminals more effectively approach and gain entry to the home—no need to use flashlights when the exterior is brightly lit and there are few neighbors to notice their actions.
+Second, if the home’s residents are not closely watching every minute (for example, when they’re not home or when they’re sleeping), the extra lighting can help criminals more effectively approach and gain entry to the home—no need to use flashlights when the exterior is brightly lit and there are few (or no) neighbors to notice their actions.
 In this case, a motion-sensor porch light with security camera connection (preferably attached to a security or alarm system) is a better approach than simply brightening the space all the time.

 A home on a well-lit street is less likely to be broken into than a home on a dark street.

 Generally, criminals prefer darkness.
 It’s easier for neighbors or passersby to observe movements or actions that may seem suspicious when an area is well lit, and in a neighborhood where many houses have exterior lighting, there aren’t as many dark corners from which criminals can make a plan or slide up to an entrance unobserved.
-In addition, a brightly lit street suggests that neighbors are watching out for each other and working together to add safety to their neighborhood.
+In addition, a brightly lit street suggests that neighbors are watching out for each other and working together to enhance the safety of their neighborhood.
 This, of course, doesn’t mean that no crime occurs on streets with good lighting, but such streets are less hospitable to intruders than streets with more shadows.
 Taking part in a neighborhood watch or speaking to neighbors about a more comprehensive or consistent approach to outdoor lighting can make the street safer in many ways.

 Living in a tight-knit community can provide additional home security, as neighbors can watch out for each other and ward off potential intruders.